datacite/schema/source/oai/oai-1.0/index.html.md

 - **datacentreSymbol** - the symbol of the datacentre that registered this dataset.
-- **isReferenceQuality** - a boolean value indicating whether the metadata is deemed to be of reference quality.
 - **schemaVersion** - the estimated DataCite Metadata Scheme version that this record adheres to.
 - **payload** - the complete metadata of this record.